hypothesis/h/docs/hacking/index.rst

 Hacking guide
 #############

-This document contains instructions on setting up a development environment for
+The following sections document how to setup a development environment for h and how to contribute code or documentation to the project.
-h.
-If you are looking for instructions on deploying h in a production environment, please consult the :doc:`/INSTALL` instead.

 .. toctree::
    :maxdepth: 1

+   communications
+   cla
    install
    browser-extensions
-   linting
+   submitting-a-pr
+   code-style
    documentation
    customized-embedding
    ssl